Updated: Feb 17

 Our liver “reacts to the intense anguish, cyclic rage, strong fears and unbearable difficulties.”
 (Barral Institute).
 According to Chinese Medicine, continually waking up between 1am and 3am is an indication that the liver or gallbladder is out of balance.
 From a broader perspective, our liver rules our ability to plan our lives.
 Listed below are 5 ways that we can rejuvenate our liver.

-Note: remember that not all herbs work for all people.
+Remember that not all herbs work for all people.
+Herbs have a hot, wet, dry or cold quality.
+For example, both ginger and peppermint are great herbs for digestion.
+If it is a hot summer's day and we are feeling angry (a hot emotion), then peppermint is the better choice for us.
 Always experiment with small doses and slowly increase over time.
-Take a break and rotate herbs (try not to get stuck on any one herb), and remember that we need to improve all aspects of our health and utilize herbs to support the process.
+Take a break and rotate herbs (try not to get stuck on any one herb), and remember that we need to improve all aspects of our health.
+Herbs are a formidable way to support the process.

-Try this exercise to help you release negative emotions
+☥ Try this exercise to help release negative emotions